Stealth space catapult startup SpinLaunch is raising $30M

 Sources who’ve spoken to the SpinLaunch team tell me the idea is to create a much cheaper and sustainable way to get things like satellites from earth into space without chemical propellant.
 Using a catapult would sidestep the heavy fuel and expensive booster rockets used by companies like SpaceX and Blue Origin.

-SpinLaunch plans to use a centrifuge spinning at an incredible rate inside a vacuum that reduces friction.
+SpinLaunch plans to use a centrifuge spinning at an incredible rate.
 All that momentum is then harnessed to catapult a payload into space at speeds one source said could be around 3,000 miles per hour.
 With enough momentum, objects could be flung into space on their own.
 Alternatively, the catapult could provide some of the power needed with cargo being equipped with supplemental rockets necessary to leave earth’s atmosphere.

 After some hesitation about emerging from stealth, Yaney agreed to talk to TechCrunch about his secretive startup, and show us the render of SpinLaunch’s future launch site hangar seen above.
 “Since the dawn of space exploration, rockets have been the only way to access space.
 Yet in 70 years, the technology has only made small incremental advances,” Yaney tells me.
 “To truly commercialize and industrialize space, we need 10x tech improvement.”